fullstackhero/dotnet-starter-kit/README.md

 This is the first pre-release version of the `fullstackhero .NET WebAPI Boilerplate` package.
 Newer versions will be available on a weekly basis with newer updates and patches.
 [Read the getting-started guide for more.](https://fullstackhero.net/dotnet-webapi-boilerplate/general/getting-started/)

-The Release Version is expected to be out by Novemeber, 2021 as soon as .NET 6 LTS is launched by Microsoft.
+The Release Version is expected to be out by November, 2021 as soon as .NET 6 LTS is launched by Microsoft.
 Preview versions of this project is available for Initial Developer Testing.

 ## Quick Start Guide